 How do I apply?

-All applications must be made through the Universities & Colleges Admissions Service (UCAS) system within the application deadline date of 15th January.
+All applications must be made through the Universities & Colleges Admissions Service (UCAS) system within the application deadline date of 15th January (extended to 29th January for 2021 entry).

 Can I study part time?